ibmresilient/resilient-community-apps/fn_vmray_analyzer/README.md

   - [Pre-Process Script](#pre-process-script)
   - [Post-Process Script](#post-process-script)
   - [Rules](#rules)

 ---

-**This package contains a function that executes a VMRay Sandbox Analysis**
+**This package contains a function that executes a VMRay Malware Sandbox Analysis using VMRay Cloud APIs, also included are two example workflows and two example rules that demonstrate how to use this function.**

  ![screenshot](./screenshots/workflow_attachment.jpeg)

-* Supports an attachment or artifact that is a file.
+* an attachment or artifact must be a file.
-* The report only support Type of JSON, not Support HTML and PDF.
+* The report only supports Type of JSON.
+HTML and PDF are not supported
 * Supports a proxy.
 Just add your proxy details to the `proxy` section in `app.config` file.

 ## app.config settings: